mechastorm/laravel-lang-google-spreadsheet-importer/README.md

 # Introduction

-A Laravel (4.1 and above) Artisan Command to generate Laravel Languages files from a Google Spreadsheet.
+A Laravel (4.1 and above) package in an artisan command, which generates Laravel Languages files from a Google Spreadsheet.

+It will

+- read data from a spreadsheet formatted like [this](https://docs.google.com/a/mechaloid.com/spreadsheets/d/1GFQQ0clQRrYEM8_N0vyHeIIWqQdxJlbDe588uf_vlkU/edit#gid=0)
+- outputs as Laravel Lang files like [these](https://github.com/mechastorm/google-spreadsheet-exporter/tree/master/examples/sample_output)

 This library serves to simply interface with the Laravel framework.
 The bulk of the actual work is being done by key dependecies.